Alfred Pal: Honors

 In 2010, Pal received the Vladimir Nazor Award for lifetime achievement in the category of fine and applied arts.
 That same year, he also received the city of Zagreb award for lifetime achievement.

 Personal life

-Pal was married to medical technician Branislava (née Žuvela) Pal, whom he meet in 1960.
+Pal was married to medical technician Branislava (née Žuvela) Pal, whom he met in 1960.
 They married in 1962.
 Pal had two children, first born daughter Aleksandra (Saša) was named after Pal's late brother, and son Petar Samuel was named after his grandfathers.
-Pal was longtime member of the Jewish community in Zagreb.
+Pal was a longtime member of the Jewish community in Zagreb.
 He died on 30 June 2010 in Zagreb and was buried at the Mirogoj Cemetery.